ldoocy/project_template/README.md

 ## Background
 ### Social Behavior and Personality

-Humans are social animals, and our survival depends on our ability to navigate social interactions successfully.
+Humans are social animals by nature, and our survival depends on our ability to navigate social interactions successfully.
 Even when seeking distinctiveness, human behavior tends to converge to form observable patterns within groups, and this tendency to conform has been well-documented in psychology research (e.g., [Asch, 1951](#references)).
 Formal models have also demonstrated the strong tendency for agents to conform despite a desire for distinctiveness ([Smaldino & Epstein, 2015](#references)).